osism/osism.github.io/docs/guides/configuration-guide/loadbalancer.md

 ## TLS certificates

 :::warning
-To avoid unnecessary additional work and problems, it is recommended that you configure TLS with the intended target configuration of the specific environment during the initial rollout process.
+To avoid unnecessary additional work and debugging, it is recommended that you configure TLS with the intended target configuration of the specific environment before executing the initial rollout procedures.
 :::

-For example: Changes to the configuration of TLS or the fully qualified domain names (FQDNs) will result in new URLs (with and without the https prefix) stored in the Openstack databases, and in the case of self-signed certificates, the CA certificate must be distributed to all participating clients.
+Changes to the configuration of TLS (i.e. enable or disable) or fully qualified domain names (FQDNs) will result in new URLs (with and without the https prefix).

-As a result, the involved Ansible Plays must at least be executed in the correct order, and not all Ansible Plays can handle all possible configuration transitions on their own.
+These addresses are often stored in the Openstack database on initial deployment and cannot be updated by simply modifying the configuration repository and performing an additional rollout.

-Therefore, in some cases, manual adjustments must be made to the systems.
+In the case of self-signed certificates, the CA certificate must be distributed to all participating https clients in the correct dependency order and in a manner appropriate to the associated Openstack service.

-For this reason, we recommend that you define and configure the specific details of domains/hostnames and tls-certificates before running the first rollout procedures of your installation.
+As a result, at a minimum, the involved Ansible Plays must be run in the appropriate order, and not all Ansible Plays are designed to to handle all possible configuration transitions on their own.

 ## General procedure